ibm-cloud-docs/key-protect/disable-keys.md

 ### Disabling a root key
 {: #disable-api}

-When you disable a root key, the root key transitions to the [_Suspended_ state](/docs/key-protect?topic=key-protect-key-states), and it can no longer be used to cryptographically protect data.
+When you disable a root key, the key transitions to the [_Suspended_ state](/docs/key-protect?topic=key-protect-key-states), and it can no longer be used to cryptographically protect data.

-If you're using an integrated cloud service that supports revoking access to a disabled root key, allow up to 4 hours before access to the root key's associated data is revoked.
+If you're using an integrated Cloud Service that supports revoking access to a disabled root key, the service may take up to a maximum of 4 hours before access to the root key's associated data is revoked.
+After access to the associated data is revoked, a corresponding disable event is displayed in the Activity Tracker web UI.
 {: note}

 You can disable a root key that's in the _Active_ key state by making a `POST` call to the following endpoint.